Spiraea douglasii

-Spiraea douglasii is a species of flowering plant in the rose family native to western North America.
+Spiraea douglasii is a species of flowering plant in the rose family.
 Common names include hardhack, hardhack steeplebush, Douglas' spirea, douglasspirea, steeplebush, and rose spirea.
+It is native to northwestern North America and is an invasive species in other locales.

+The specific epithet douglasii honors Scottish botanist David Douglas, who is noted for cataloguing numerous species native to the American west.

 Description

 Spiraea douglasii is a woolly shrub growing 3-6 ft tall from rhizomes, forming dense riverside thickets.

-The leaves are 1-4 in long and toothed toward the tips.
+The leaves are 1-4 in long and toothed towards the tips.
 They are alternately arranged, and the undersides are whitish with prominent veins.

 Large clusters of small, deep pink flowers form spires in early summer, later turning dark and persisting.
 The seeds are 2 mm long and are dispersed by animals and strong winds.

 Distribution and habitat

-The plant is native to western North America from Alaska across southwestern Canada and the Pacific Northwest.
+The plant is native to northwestern North America from Alaska across southwestern Canada and the Pacific Northwest.
 It has spread to many other places as an invasive species.
-It was introduced to Europe as early as 1803, and is considered to be especially invasive in Denmark and Latvia.
+It was introduced to Europe in 1803, and is especially invasive in Denmark and Latvia.
 It is also found in France, Ireland, Slovenia, Sweden, the United Kingdom, Belgium, Germany and Poland.

 It occurs most often in riparian habitat types, such as swamps, streambanks, bogs and mudflats.
 It grows best on moist or semiwet soils with good drainage.
 It tolerates a variety of soil types as well as gravelly substrates.

 Spirea is shade-intolerant, and therefore grows primarily in open marshes among sedges, horsetails, wild blueberries, and other swamp flora, as well as in seral communities.

 Ecology

+The species is moderately fire-resistant, as many of the marshes across its native range would historically dry up by midsummer and be susceptible to fire.
+If the above-ground portion of the plant is killed, it can sprout from the stem base or rhizomes after a wildfire.

-Spirea foliage is browsed by black-tailed deer, but is not very palatable to livestock and only eaten by them occasionally.
+Spirea foliage is browsed by black-tailed deer but is not well liked by livestock, who only eat them occasionally.
 The flowers provide nectar for hummingbirds, and small birds eat the seeds which persist into the winter when food is less plentiful.

-Spirea provides nesting habitat for birds such as marsh wrens, and is a component of grizzly bear habitat.
+The plant provides nesting habitat for birds like marsh wrens and is a component of grizzly bear habitat.

-It is moderately fire-resistant, as many of the marshes across its native range would historically dry up by midsummer and be susceptible to fire.
-If the above-ground portion of the plant is killed, it can sprout from the stem base or rhizomes after a wildfire.

-It may hybridize with white spirea (S. betulifolia) to form pyramid spirea (S. x pyramidata Greene).
+The species may hybridize with white spirea (S. betulifolia) to form pyramid spirea (S. x pyramidata Greene).